Predictive and prescriptive industrial maintenance routines

 Mobility Work’s calendar feature allows you to schedule all your preventive and predictive maintenance tasks.

 Mobility Work will support you in the improvement of existing preventive techniques and the establishment of new predictive and prescriptive ones.

 The mass production of wind turbines is a relatively “young” industry where equipment maintenance data can play an essential role when taking important decisions.
-A next-gen CMMS can help the industry to advance in its technological development, encouraging the deployment of latest maintenance routines based on condition-monitoring and predictive programs.
+A next-gen CMMS can help the industry to advance in its technological development, encouraging the deployment of latest industrial maintenance routines based on condition-monitoring and predictive programs.